 Conclusions and Recommendations for Future Discourse

 In this paper we have presented the case that contemporary design is typified by fluid, evolving patterns of practice that regularly traverse, transcend and transfigure historical disciplinary and conceptual boundaries.
 This mutability means that design research, education, and practice continues to evolve at a rapid rate.
 We have proposed that design research can now only manifest what we identify as undisciplined design and while it might be the manifestation of design without discipline, for research to be recognised, it might also require a new type of researcher, practitioner; someone finding their own way through the morass of what were once labelled the design disciplines, and for whom not knowing is an invaluable aid to getting through it – i.e. getting it out while getting through it.
 As the fragmentation of distinct disciplines has shifted creative practice from being “discipline-based” to “issue- or project-based” (Heppell, 2006), we maintain that the researcher, who purposely blurs distinctions and has dumped methods, from being disciplined to being irresponsible, will be best placed to make connections that generate new ways to identify “other” dimensions of design research, activity and thought that is needed for the complex, interdependent issues we now face.
 The digital has modified the models of design thought and action, and as a result research and practice should transform from a convention domesticated by the academy to a reaction to globalisation that is yet to be disciplined.
-Thus, in these conditions designers and artists should be encouraged to apply themselves irresponsibly and to do this we conclude with ten recommendations for good research, based on Dieter Rams’ 10 principles of good design (Kemp and Ueki-Polet, 2010).
+Thus, in these conditions designers and artists should be encouraged to apply themselves irresponsibly and to do this we conclude with ten recommendations for research, based on Dieter Rams’ 10 principles of good design (Kemp and Ueki-Polet, 2010).

-To move towards achieving relevant, valuable, and generally good research in an age of alterplinarity, research needs to be:
+To move towards achieving relevant, valuable, and responsive research in an age of alterplinarity, research needs to be:

 Political — Design now starts from a globalised state of culture, so the research should examine history.
 The digital offers new territories and research has to be stable enough to offset the threat of uniformity and mass culture/consumption.